Three students sit at a table. One is looking at a tablet, one has a binder open in front of them, the third is facing the other two in conversation.

 3. Submit your application and supporting documents

-• Applications are submitted through the Study Abroad Office
+• Applications are submitted through the Study Abroad Office.

-• The Study Abroad Office will collect your supporting documents and forward your completed application to the Faculty of Law
+• The Study Abroad Office will collect your supporting documents and forward your completed application to the Faculty of Law.

 UCalgary Law now offers a foreign-trained lawyers program for applicants with an international law degree or a civil law degree.
 The one-year program will allow you to satisfy the educational requirements of the National Committee on Accreditation (NCA).